-5.3.
+5.2.5.3.
 Initial Qualification

-Based on the information provided by SRAS Providers, NSPs, and any other relevant information held by AEMO under the NER, AEMO will identify all the proposed services that demonstrate compliance with the SRAS capability requirements in section 3.2 to AEMO's reasonable satisfaction.
-Only those services will be further assessed in accordance with the remaining provisions of this section 5.
+Based on the information provided by SRAS Providers, NSPs, and any other relevant information held by AEMO under the NER, AEMO will identify all the proposed services that demonstrate compliance with the SRAS capability requirements in sectionclause 3.2 to AEMO's reasonable satisfaction.
+Only those services will be further assessed in accordance with the remaining provisions of this sectionclause 4.55.

-5.4.
+5.3.5.4.
 Power System Studies

-5.4.1.
+5.3.1.5.4.1.
 Objectives

-- (a) AEMO will conduct power system studies in relation to combinations of proposed SRAS to: - (i) verify the capacity of the proposed SRAS to start and supply auxiliaries of other power stations, assist the stable energisation of generation and transmission and pick-up of Stabilising Load Blocks, facilitating a restoration of the Minimum Restart Path and consequently to achieve the SRS; - (ii) determine which other power stations can be energised subsequent to the SRAS rebuilding sections of the power system; - (iii) determine the preferred paths to allow energisation of the required sections of the power system; - (iv) confirm ability to restore Stabilising Load Blocks; - (v) confirm each electrical sub-network is capable of being maintained in a satisfactory operating state to the extent practicable during the restoration process, and in a secure operating state from a stage in the restoration when it is practicable to do so; - (vi) determine potential changes to operating modes and control system settings of the SRAS Equipment; and
+(a) AEMO will conduct power system studies in relation to combinations of the-proposed SRAS to:

-- (vii) determine necessary changes to the settings of protective relays for the SRAS Equipment and transmission network in the energisation path. - (b) AEMO will not generally conduct power system studies in respect of a proposed SRAS if: - (i) AEMO has previously conducted studies for that proposed SRAS with identical restoration paths and with the same combination of other SRAS substantially as contemplated by section 5.4.2; and - (ii) AEMO considers there have been no material changes to the SRAS Equipment or the relevant parts of the power system since those last studies.
+- (i) verify the capacity of the proposed SRAS to start and supply auxiliaries of other power stations, assist the stable energisation of generation and transmission and pick-up of Stabilising Load Blocks, facilitating a rebuild of the power system; - (ii) determine which other power stations can be energised subsequent to the SRAS rebuilding sections of the power system; - (iii) determine the preferred paths to allow energisation of the required sections of the power system; - (iv) confirm ability to restore Stabilising Load Blocks; - (v) confirm each electrical sub-network is capable of being maintained in a satisfactory operating state to the extent practicable during the restoration process, and in a secure operating state from a stage in the restoration when it is practicable to do so; - (vi) determine potential changes to operating modes and control system settings of the SRAS Equipment; and - (vii) determine necessary changes to the settings of protective relays for the SRAS Equipment and transmission network in the energisation path. - (b) AEMO will not generally conduct power system studies in respect of a proposed SRAS if: - (i) AEMO has previously conducted studies for that proposed SRAS with identical restoration paths and with the same combination of other SRAS substantially as contemplated by sectionclause 5.4.2; and - (ii) AEMO considers there have been no material changes to the SRAS Equipment or the relevant parts of the power system since those last studies.

-5.4.2.
+5.3.2.5.4.2.
 Studies required